Skip to main content

 Many companies recognize longtime employees.
 At Amica, it’s a cherished tradition.
 To acknowledge our employees celebrating 25 years, we inscribe their names on bricks that are placed in the center courtyard at our headquarters in Lincoln, Rhode Island.
 The courtyard now contains over 2,000 employee bricks.

 We’re very proud of our culture and our reputation as a fair and generous employer.
-We’ve been repeatedly recognized as a Best Place to Work by the Providence Business News, and in 2021, we were honored as a “Best Midsize Employer” by Forbes.
+We’ve been repeatedly recognized as a Best Place to Work by the Providence Business News, and in 2023, we were once again honored as a “Best Midsize Employer” by Forbes.
 The Age-Friendly Institute has also named Amica a Certified Age Friendly Employer, the nation’s only certification program that identifies organizations committed to being the best places to work for employees aged 50+.
+We’re also among the 2023 Latino Equity 100, America’s Best Workplaces in 2023 by Newsweek, 2023 Best HR Teams in America and 2023 Top 50 Employers from Equal Opportunity Magazine.
 These awards and recognitions inspire us to continually make Amica an even better place to work.

 Customer-Centric Philosophy

 The people we insure are at the center of every policy we sell, every new product or program we develop, and every decision we make.
 It’s also important to note that, as mutual policyholders, our customers collectively own Amica and often earn dividends annually.
-Our dividend policies represent 31% of all policies sold, and mutual policyholders received over $241 million in dividends at year-end 2020.
+At year-end 2022, customers with dividend policies received more than $138 million in dividends.

 Our customers purchase Amica insurance to ensure their financial security from unexpected loss – whether a simple fender bender or life-changing natural disaster.
 For us, this is more than a transaction.
 It’s a promise to make their lives whole again.
 It’s a relationship based on trust, which we take seriously.
 We listen carefully to our customers, providing sound advice and recommendations based on their individual needs.
 The greatest measure of our success is their satisfaction.
 Our mission statement sums it up nicely: To create peace of mind and build enduring relationships.